Table of Contents

-Phishing is the attack vector the hacker uses to get access to a company’s system.
+Phishing is the attack vector the hacker uses to get access to a company’s system and sensitive data.
 Once an attacker has access, that’s where they do their damage.
 Some examples of cyber attacks include malware, ransomware, business email compromise (BEC), and more.

-Security Awareness Training aims to resolve this by directly focusing on humans and creating habits.
+Security Awareness Training solves this by directly focusing on the human factor and creating habits.

 It’s one thing to simply warn employees of the dangers of phishing, but if you can properly create habits and reach the primitive part of the brain that controls threat recognition and response, that’s where you really start to see a reduction in phishing email clicks.